 Non-ferrous metals do not contain iron.
 This makes non-ferrous metals intrinsically less prone to rust and corrosion than ferrous metals.
-Non-ferrous materials are also commonly lightweight, non-magnetic, and highly malleable with low tensile strength, which makes them ideal for aircraft, electrical components, piping, roofing, and gutters.
+They’re also commonly lightweight, non-magnetic, and highly malleable with low tensile strength, which makes them ideal for aircraft, electrical components, piping, roofing, and gutters.
 These metals are also prized for their exceptional heat-and-electrical conductivity and low melting point.
-Many such metals are used in galvanizing and coating other materials to prevent rust and corrosion.

 Examples of non-ferrous metals include aluminum alloys, copper, gold, nickel, brass, silver, lead, and zinc.
 Many of these metals have been used for thousands of years and across countless industries like construction, structural engineering, jewelry, electrical, munitions, and coin minting.
 These materials are versatile and reliable multi-taskers – workable options for any applications where friction, wear, and corrosion-resistance are factors to consider.

 If weight and cost are a concern, copper casting is a popular choice for those who are looking for a combination of the best price and sustainability.
 For example, copper rotors result in less power consumption than aluminum rotors, and they run at a lower temperature, increasing the lifespan of the motor itself.